 Carry While Using Alcohol or Controlled Substances?

-Does Wisconsin have laws regarding carrying a firearm while using alcohol or controlled substances?
+Does Wisconsin have laws regarding carrying a concealed firearm while using alcohol or controlled substances?

 Not while consuming or under the influence or while the person has a detectable amount of a restricted controlled substance in his or her blood.
 Under the influence of an intoxicant means that the actor's ability to operate a vehicle or handle a firearm or airgun is materially impaired because of his or her consumption of an alcohol beverage, hazardous inhalant, a controlled substance, controlled substance analog, or any combination of those things.

 As a responsibly armed American, regardless of the laws in your state, it is unwise to carry while under the influence of any substance that could impair your judgement, slow your reaction times, or impact your decision-making abilities.
 Any decision you make while carrying a firearm could have life-altering consequences.

 Does Wisconsin issue concealed carry permits to non-residents?

 Yes, but only issued to military personnel stationed in Wisconsin.

 Does Wisconsin allow the public to access concealed carry registry information through public records law?

 No. Wisconsin concealed carry data is not public record.